 Dilar Dirik is an activist, political sociologist, and writer.
 She currently researches and teaches at the University of Oxford.
 She is author of the book The Kurdish Women’s Movement: History, Theory, Practice (Pluto Press, 2022).
 Her research and teaching focus on stateless liberation, forced displacement, justice-seeking in the aftermath of violence, autonomy, resistance, revolution, feminism and women’s resistance struggles, and radical knowledge production.

-A non-Eurocentric feminist perspective on the revolutionary Kurdish women's movement
+A detailed ethnographic account of the revolutionary Kurdish women's movement